-Screens have become a ubiquitous part of our lives, making their way into virtually every part of work and leisure time.
-It’s no surprise that the health impacts of screen time have become a major concern, from shortened attention spans, to interrupted sleep cycles, to eye strain.
+Screens have become a ubiquitous part of our lives.
+They’ve made it into virtually every part of work and leisure time.
+It’s not surprising the health impacts of screen time have become a major concern, from shortened attention spans, to interrupted sleep cycles, to eye strain.
 That’s where Night Mode comes in.

-Manufacturers and app developers have started offering features like Night Mode on Android to limit harm, helping to avoid eye strain when using your device in the dark.
+Manufacturers and app developers have started offering features like Night Mode on Android to avoid eye strain when using your device in the dark.

 This mode eliminates blue light, which can interfere with a healthy night’s sleep — especially when you’re inevitably pulled away from slumber by the promise of fresh tweets and grams.

 So, how do you enable Night Mode on Android?
 What if you don’t already have it on your device?

 Night Mode on newer devices

 Google and many of its partnering manufacturers have implemented night mode in newer devices.
 Those with a handset running Android Oreo (or newer) should be able to save their eyes from strain without much effort.